Parreirao2/VPet/README.md

 - Earn coins by:
   - Playing mini-games successfully
   - Taking good care of your pet
-  - Completing special achievements
 - Spend coins on:
-  - Premium food items with better stat effects
+  - Food items with better stat effects
-  - Special toys and accessories
-  - Unique pet customizations
-  - Stat boosters and special items

 ### 🧹 Cleaning